mcantelon/node-calais/README.md

 ## Options ##

-In addition to using the "set" method, a hash of option settings can be passed as the second argument when constructing.
+In addition to using the "set" method, a hash of option settings can be passed as the second argument during intialization.
 For example:

     var calais = new Calais('<YOUR API KEY>', {'cleanResult': false})